hust-latex/hustthesis/README.md

 ## License

-LGPL 2.1 is chosen to be then license of the project.
+LGPL 2.1 is chosen to be the license of the project.
 Use as you desire.

 ```
 Copyright (C) 2013 by Xu Cheng <xucheng@me.com>,